cristianglezm/EvoGarden/Planning.md

     -   `src/components/FlowerDetailsPanel.tsx`: UI that displays the stats of the selected flower.
 It handles pausing the simulation when its "View in 3D" button is clicked.
     -   `src/components/Flower3DViewer.tsx`: A React-Three-Fiber component that renders the 3D flower model.
     -   `src/components/Modal.tsx`: A generic modal component.
-    -   `src/components/DataPanel.tsx`: The main UI for the slide-out panel containing challenges and analytics, with a tabbed interface.
+    -   `src/components/DataPanel.tsx`: The main UI for the slide-out panel containing challenges, analytics, and the Seed Bank, with a tabbed interface.
     -   `src/components/ChallengesPanel.tsx`: Renders the list of challenges and their progress from the `challengeStore`.
     -   `src/components/ChartsPanel.tsx`: Renders all the data visualization charts using data from the `analyticsStore`.
     -   `src/components/Chart.tsx`: A reusable wrapper component for the `echarts-for-react` library.
+    -   `src/components/SeedBankPanel.tsx`: Renders the champion flowers saved in the Seed Bank.
+Allows users to view a 3D model of the champions, download their genomes, and clear the database.
     -   `src/components/Toast.tsx`: Renders a single toast notification with a message and icon.
     -   `src/components/ToastContainer.tsx`: Manages the on-screen layout and rendering of all active toasts.
     -   `src/services/flowerService.ts`: A TypeScript singleton wrapper for the WASM module.